shekodn/shekodn.github.io/_posts/2019-06-03-how-i-went-from-localhost-to-production-using-the-devops-way-part-2-of-n.md

 ---
 published: true
 layout: post
-title: "Draft How I Went From Localhost To Production Using The Devops Way Part 2 Of N"
+title: "How I Went From Localhost To Production Using The Devops Way Part 2 Of N"
 categories: blog
 tags: [tech, devsecops]
 image: